sintax1/cwf2neo/docs/cypher.examples.rst

 .. note::

-    These relationaships are based on `NIST SP 800-181`_, Table 8 - Crosswalk of NICE Framework Workforce Categories to Cybersecurity Framework.
+    These relationships are based on `NIST SP 800-181`_, Table 8 - Crosswalk of NICE Framework Workforce Categories to Cybersecurity Framework.

 .. code-block:: cypher